About this guide

 Depending on where you live, you may have a choice of which energy retailer to use.
 Even if you only have one retailer in your area, there are many energy offers available.
 Choosing the most suitable offer can be difficult, so understanding how and when you use energy is useful.

-Contracts that reward off-peak energy use may result in savings if you can move activities such as washing and cooking to these periods.
+Contracts that reward off-peak energy use may result in savings.
+You will need to move activities such as washing and cooking into the off-peak periods to save.
 However, this may increase your costs if you need to run heating and cooling systems at peak times.
 If you choose a contract that doesn’t suit your household or lifestyle you could end up paying more.

 Before agreeing to a contract, read the terms and conditions.
 Asking a friend or family member to review the details can be helpful.